Intestinal or bowel obstruction - discharge

 Your symptoms may be completely gone.
 Or, you may still have some discomfort, and your stomach may still feel bloated.
 There is a chance your intestine may become blocked again.

-Be sure to follow the diet advice given to you by your doctor or nurse.
+Be sure to follow the diet advice given to you by your provider.

 - Space out your small meals.
 Wait the same amount of time between each one.

-- Takes sips of clear liquids throughout the day.
+- Take sips of clear liquids throughout the day.

 Some foods may cause gas, loose stools, or constipation as you recover.
 Avoid foods that cause these problems.

 If you become sick to your stomach or have diarrhea, avoid solid foods for a while and try drinking only clear fluids.

 DO NOT lift anything or do intense exercise for at least 4 to 6 weeks, or until your doctor says it is okay.